gitlabhq/omnibus-gitlab/doc/roles/README.md

 - **application_role**

   The GitLab App role is used to easily configure an instance where only GitLab is running.
-Redis, Postgres, and Consul services are disabled by default.
+Redis, PostgreSQL, and Consul services are disabled by default.

 ### Redis Server Roles